karimmouden/CEH-in-bullet-points/chapters/15-cryptography/test/Cryptography_Attacks.md

     Related-key attack:

-      -  similar to the chosen plaintext attack,
+      -  similar to the "chosen plaintext" attack,

           except that the attacker can obtain ciphertexts encrypted under two different keys.